rajdurvasula/aws-cdk-cicd1/aws-cicd-stack/README.md

-# Welcome to your CDK TypeScript project
+# aws-cicd-stack

-This is a blank project for CDK development with TypeScript.
+This is a CDK TypeScript project comprising of 3 Stacks:

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+- app-cdk-stack.ts
+- ecr-cdk-stack.ts
+- aws-cicd-stack-stack.ts

+## Prerequisite Steps
+Refer to README.md in parent directory

+## Context Keys
+Refer to `cdk.context.json`

 ## Useful commands